sst/sst/www/docs/start/remix.md

 ---
-sidebar_label: Next.js
+sidebar_label: Remix
-title: Use Next.js with SST
+title: Use Remix with SST
-description: "Create and deploy a Next.js app to AWS with SST and OpenNext."
+description: "Create and deploy a Remix app to AWS with SST."
 ---

 import config from "../../config";